timamz/Hyperledger_caliper_automatisation/README.md

-## This is the project i have done as a term paper on my 2nd year of studies at the faculty of CS at HSE university.
+## This is the project I have done as a term paper on my 2nd year of studies at the faculty of CS at HSE university.

 ### Project Supervisor: [Yury Yanovich](https://www.hse.ru/en/org/persons/134005657)